-If you want to increase your prospects of finding a graduate place, there are a few extra things you can do to make your application stand out.
+If you want to increase your prospects of finding a graduate place or job, there are a few extra things you can do to make your application stand out.

 While graduate coordinators and employers will be looking at your results and references from clinical placements, participating in extra-curricular activities will show you’re motivated, proactive and committed to the profession.
 It’s also a fantastic way to expand your burgeoning knowledge and skills.